 Struggling with accounts receivable management?
 It’s a common problem for small businesses as delinquent B2B payments climb.
 If not addressed, it will impact your business’s ability to pay its own bills today and its strength tomorrow.

-On this page, we’ll go over ten accounts receivable best practices that will help you streamline your AR processes and improve their effectiveness, so you can start collecting faster and more fully.
+On this page, we’ll go over ten accounts receivable best practices that will help you streamline your AR processes and improve their effectiveness, so you can start collecting faster and more effectively.

 1. Perform Credit Checks and Ensure the Creditworthiness of Potential Clients